Club Usage Training

 - Fill sinks for the washing of the glasses – soap, rinse and sanitize.

-- You are now in charge of the bar.
+- You are now in charge of the bar and who goes behind the bar.
 Have fun, be safe, check I.D.’s, and remember friends don’t let friends drive drunk.

 - Turn off the coffee pot.
 Wash all remaining glasses.
 Wipe down bar and tables.
 Clean floor if needed.
 All cleaning supplies and trash bags are located in the hall closet.